pohl-michel/2D-MR-image-prediction/README.md

 ## Requirements

 The main image-prediction workflow is written in MATLAB.
-Transformer-based forecasting requires a Python environment (with PyTorch and Optuna) accessible from MATLAB, as transformer models were implemented using Python code interfaced with the common backbone evaluation code in MATLAB.
-If using [conda or miniconda](https://docs.conda.io/en/latest/#) and using an NVIDIA GPU, PyTorch can be installed with:
+Transformer-based forecasting requires a Python environment with PyTorch and Optuna installed and accessible from MATLAB, as transformer models were implemented using Python code interfaced with the common backbone evaluation code in MATLAB.
+If using [conda or miniconda](https://docs.conda.io/en/latest/#) and an NVIDIA GPU, PyTorch can be installed, for example, with:

 `conda install pytorch pytorch-cuda -c pytorch -c nvidia`

-The command above should be run in a conda environment used by the same operating system as MATLAB.
+The command above should be run in a conda environment used by the same operating system as MATLAB (not in WSL if MATLAB is installed on Windows).
 On Windows, this is typically done from the Anaconda Prompt.

 The [Python interpreter used by MATLAB](https://uk.mathworks.com/help/matlab/ref/pyenv.html) can then be set on MATLAB command line with: